apache/openwhisk-pluggable-provider/README.md

 - `<dbname>`- Trigger DB table name.
 - `<apihost>`  - OpenWhisk hostname for firing triggers.
 - `<namespace>` - OpenWhisk namespace to install provider action packages

+*The `WSK_CLI` environment variable must refer to the compiled instance of the [Apache OpenWhisk CLI](https://github.com/apache/incubator-openwhisk-cli).*

+### optional parameters

+If the `EVENT_PROVIDER_LIB` environment variable is set, this will be used as the explicit location to install the event provider library from.
+This can be used to install from a non-published version of the library, i.e. on the filesystem or a Github repository.
+If this value is not set, the library will be installed from NPM using the `EVENT_PROVIDER` library name.

 ### actions